 Each member country has its own approach to teaching Travel & Tourism, and the GTTP works with education ministries to ensure compliance with country standards.
 In some countries, the GTTP program is for students in the final year of secondary school, and in others the GTTP is focused on students in grade 10, 11 and/or 12.
 Each country uses its own tourism education requirements.
 In some countries, schools use a GTTP-developed curriculum as their official curriculum while other use it to supplement their own courses.
 (For more information, contact the Director for the country you are interested in.)

-To ensure students have a global perspective, the GTTP developed a curriculum, PASSPORT TO THE WORLD: An Introduction to Travel & Tourism.
+To ensure students have a global perspective, the GTTP developed an introductory curriculum, PASSPORT TO THE WORLD: An Introduction to Travel & Tourism.
 It comes with three modules: a module for use by instructors; a module for use by students, which includes a guide to information resources; and a module with a comprehensive schedule of student activities.
 It is available in English, Russian, Magyar, Portuguese, French and Spanish.
 It is being translated into two versions of Chinese.

 Click here to see the Introduction to the Instructor’s Guide which includes the GTTP’s approach to teaching Travel & Tourism, an explanation of the PASSPORT curriculum and an outline of the syllabus.